Articles, thoughts and essays.

 “Stop it!”
 Matilda said, as she pushed away Ginnie’s hand from her leg.

-Also, coming from broken homes and single parent families did their part to add to the confusion.
+Also, coming from broken, single parent families did their part to add confusion.
 But yet, they were not much different than a growing number of their friends back in high school.
-It was like everybody came from divorced parents.
+Everyone came from divorced parents.
+Some barely knew who their bio fathers even were.

-Marriage was now an outdated institution, and the two girls felt like they were the left-over results of a terrible experiment gone wrong.
+Marriage was now basically an old, outdated institution.
+And the two girls felt like they were the left-over results of a terrible social experiment gone wrong.

 “We should come here more often,” Ginnie said.
 “I’m already starting to get drunk.
 Man, these drinks are pretty good!”
-She lifted her leg up to cross them under the table, and bumped it so hard it almost sent both drinks flying to the floor.
+She lifted her leg up to cross them under the table and bumped it so hard it almost sent both drinks flying off to the floor.

 “Good God Virginia, watch what you’re doing!”